conversence/idealoom/doc/tech_stack.rst

 Database layer
 ^^^^^^^^^^^^^^

-The issue of data persistence in Assembl has a long history, which is still being written.
+The issue of data persistence in IdeaLoom has a long history, which is still being written.

 Because of recursive queries on the graph data structure of ideas, we were